The interviewer asks you this question in an interview: “Tell us something unique about you”.

-Basically, the manager who is hiring you really needs to know the appropriate response.
-Mostly hiring manager’s interviews multiple candidates for a job, so they have to choose from some difficult choices.
+The manager who is hiring you needs to know the appropriate response.
+Most hiring managers interviews multiple candidates for a job, so they have to choose from some difficult choices.
 So this is your prime chance to make yourself exceptional among the other candidates.
 It’s likewise a straightforward test of your mindfulness and communication abilities.

 If an applicant can give an exceptionally solid and convincing answer, it shows to the hiring manager that the candidate has given the idea and reflection that is essential to understand what it would take for them to do the job and for what reason they’re best suited for it.

 Essentially, if you have no clue what makes you unique or you can’t convey it appropriately, how on the earth the hiring manager will accept you as a perfect choice?

 How to Nail Your Answer in the Interview?

 You’ll have to figure out what your offer is and how to explain it to the interviewer

 There are various things that you bring to the job along with your title and your hard abilities and skills, so think about what different experiences, varied skills and expertise or abilities you have along with your work history that could make you a solid match for the job or organization.